emulsify-ds/emulsify-website/src/pages/docs/emulsify-drupal/advanced-usage/3rd-party-libraries.md

 + };
 ```

-Now if you run the storybook `yarn develop` you should see a blinking error message in the status molecule.
+Now if you run the storybook `npm run develop` you should see a blinking error message in the status molecule.

 #### Add JS File to Theme Library and Load in the Template